Kotlin/kotlin-by-example/examples/06_scope_functions/02_run.md

 # run

 Like [`let`](01_let.md), `run` is another scoping function from the standard library.
-Basically, it does the same: executes a functional block and returns its result.
+Basically, it does the same: executes a code block and returns its result.
 The difference is that inside `run` the object is accessed by `this`.
 This is useful when you want to call the object's methods rather than pass it as an argument.<div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">